huang-feiyu/golabs/doc/lab1.md

       every worker will ask for task initiative)
     * Assign tasks
 * Worker
-    * Ask for task to execute
+    * Ask for task to execute periodically
+    * Perform tasks

 General schedule of an MR:
-1. Worker asks coordinator for task: call `GetTask` to get a task from coordinator
+1. Worker asks coordinator for task periodically: call `GetTask` to get a task from coordinator
-2. Coordinator assigns task according to current phase, only until all Map tasks are done, coordinator will issue Reduce tasks
+2. Coordinator assigns task according to current phase, only until all Map tasks are done, coordinator will issue Reduce tasks.
+If everything is done,
 3. Worker gets reply(task) from coordinator, it will do stuff according to the task type:<br/>
-   (1) `Map`: Perform the map function on each K/V pair, store them in an
+   (1) `Map`: Perform the map function on each K/V pair, store them in NReduce
-       intermediate file, store them in NReduce intermediate files, finally atomically rename them to `mr-Y-X`<br/>
+            intermediate files, finally atomically rename them to `mr-Y-X`.<br/>
+   (2) `Reduce`: Read the intermediate files, collect the K/V pairs.
+Sort K/V
+               pairs by key.
+Apply the reduce function for each distinct key.
+               Create temp file to write, rename to the final name `mr-out-X`.<br/>
+   (3) Done: just return.
 4. Worker finishes up a task: call `FinishTask` to notify coordinator it's done
+5. If all tasks are done, then entire system is done